swamigb/CookBook/README.md

 Create a project on firebase and update API key in enviroments folder to yours to play with this project

 ## Docker
-This projects includes a ready to use docker to build and run the app in docker container
+This projects includes a ready to use docker file to build and run the app in docker container

 ## Development server